Entity Framework Core tools reference - Package Manager Console in Visual Studio

 Update-Database -Migration 0

 The following examples update the database to a specified migration.
-The first uses the migration name and the second uses the migration ID:
+The first uses the migration name and the second uses the migration ID and a specified connection:

 Update-Database -Migration InitialCreate Update-Database -Migration 20180904195021_InitialCreate -Connection your_connection_string